 Jesus said we must worship God in spirit and in truth (John 4:24), so it’s important that we worship God in ways that are revealed in the Bible.
 Jesus was full of grace and truth (John 1:14).
 He had the perfect mixture.
 He always spoke the truth but knew when to speak grace.
 Sometime He spoke the truth, as with the Pharisees, but the woman caught in adultery needed to hear about grace.
 If you only have truth, then that’s legalism; if you only have grace, then that’s a license to sin; but if you have grace and truth, you won’t be blocking God’s blessings.

 Maybe you can think of others ways that we might be blocking God’s blessings.
-I know that God is opposed to the proud and will give His grace only to the humble (James 4:6), so pride could block God’s blessings, just like not giving could, not being forgiving, being discontent, having unconfessed sins, and nothing show grace and speaking the truth, because it must be both, so my precious sisters and brothers in Christ, May God richly bless each one of you.
+I know that God is opposed to the proud and will give His grace only to the humble (James 4:6), so pride could block God’s blessings, just like not forgiving could, being discontented, having unconfessed sins, so my precious sisters and brothers in Christ, May God richly bless each one of you.

 May God richly bless you,